CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-02-generative-ai.md

 # Lab: Explore generative AI

+### Estimated timing: 60 Minutes

 ## Lab Overview

-In this lab, you'll explore how generative AI models can be used through interactive chat and developer tools.
-The goal of this lab is to understand how system prompts influence responses, how grounding models with external data improves answer relevance, and how developers can build AI-powered applications using OpenAI-compatible APIs in Python.
+In this lab, you'll explore the fundamentals of generative AI using interactive browser-based applications.
+You'll interact with a language model in Chat Playground, enhance its capabilities with web and file search tools, and learn how developers integrate AI models into applications by using the OpenAI Python SDK.

 ## Lab Objectives